Just leave the fields blank that you don't want to search

 |Biography||Adam is a professor of psychology.
 The main focus of his research relates to the psycho-social factors that predict doping among adolescent athletes, along with coping and emotions among athletes.
 He is also interested in whistleblowing, and is currently leading an international consortium that is examining factors that influence whether individuals will report wrongdoing.

 His research is supported by more than £1.1 million as a principal investigator and £1.5 million including all projects.
 He has published more than 85 journal articles and written three books.
-His book, Psychology for Coaches: Theory and Practice has also been translated into Arabic.
+His book, Psychology for Coaches: Theory and Practice has also been translated into Arabic and Hungarian.

 In addition to pursuing his own research interests, Adam is the leader of the Sport Psychology and Coaching group.
 This role involves him developing a research strategy and impact case studies for the next Research Excellence Framework (REF), in addition to mentoring individuals in terms of developing a research profile and writing grant applications.
 Adam is also a Senior Fellow of the Higher Education Academy.